 All professional staff in the Wellness Center are trained to provide advocacy and support following sexual assault or other forms of interpersonal violence.
 We are also home to P.A.T.H., or Prevention, Advocacy, Training and Healing for sexual and other power-based personal violence.
 Our office provides confidential support for survivors who experience assualt, abuse, harassment, or stalking.
 Our office can outline reporting options, offer emotional support and many other advocacy options.
 For more detailed information, visit the PATH website.

-I am in recovery or am looking into recovery from substance abuse, who can I talk to?
+- I am in recovery or am looking into recovery from a substance use disorder, who can I talk to?

 In the Wellness Center, we have professional staff who have knowledge and resources to help you get on the right track for you towards recovery.
 We provide judgement-free and confidential consultations to students.

 Are you worried about a friend, partner, parent, or peer?
 We can help you feel confident about helping the people you care about also.
 For more information or scheduling, contact us at Elizabeth.Patti@cwu.edu